Associate Professor, Pre-Law Advisor, and Department Chair

-Professor Green’s research and teaching interests include congressional politics, U.S. elections, political leadership, and American political development.
-He is the author of The Speaker of the House: A Study of Leadership (2010, Yale University Press), and his research has appeared in a number of journals, including American Politics Research, Electoral Studies, Legislative Studies Quarterly, PS: Political Science & Politics, Political Research Quarterly, and Polity.
+Dr. Green’s research and teaching interests include congressional politics, U.S. elections, political leadership, the city of Washington, D.C., and American political development.
+His most recent book, Underdog Politics: The Minority Party in the U.S. House of Representatives, was published in 2015 by Yale University Press.
+He is also the author of The Speaker of the House: A Study of Leadership (2010, Yale University Press) and coauthor of Washington 101: An Introduction to the Nation's Capital (2014, Palgrave Macmillan).
+His research has appeared in a number of journals, including American Politics Research, Electoral Studies, Legislative Studies Quarterly, PS: Political Science & Politics, Political Research Quarterly, and Polity.
 He is a fellow at CUA’s Institute for Policy Research and Catholic Studies and was a Brookings Institution Research Fellow in 2002-3.

 Dr. Hellmuth's research covers World Politics, particularly the study of European Politics, Comparative Counter-terrorism Responses, Homeland Security, General Comparative Politics, and American Foreign Policy.
 She has co-published articles and book chapters in Democracy and Security, The Nonproliferation Review, and Beyond Sovereignty.
 Her publications also include policy papers published by the American Institute for Contemporary German Studies in Washington, D.C. where she is a Non-Resident Fellow.
 Dr. Hellmuth has held appointments as Assistant Professor at American University’s School of International Service, and as a Research Fellow at the National War College, National Defense University.
 She is currently completing a book manuscript on the effects of government structures in shaping counter-terrorism policies in Germany, the United States, Great Britain and France.